The Metropolis and Mental Life: Overview

 One of Simmel's most widely read works, "The Metropolis and Mental Life" was originally provided as one of a series of lectures on all aspects of city life by experts in various fields, ranging from science and religion to art.
 The series was conducted alongside the Dresden cities exhibition of 1903.

 Simmel compared the psychology of the individual in rural life with the psychology of the city dweller.
-His investigation determines that the human psychology is altered by the metropolis.
-The individual must contend with such change in a metropolitan environment that the psychology of such an individual erects defences to protect itself from the stimuli of the metropolis.
-As such, the city dweller’s attitude and psychology is fundamentally different from an individual that inhabits rural life.
+His investigation determines that the metropolis alters human psychology.
+Forced to contend with drastic changes in a metropolitan environment, the individual erects psychological defences to protect itself from the stimuli of the metropolis.
+Consequently, the city dweller’s attitude and psychology are fundamentally different from those of a rural inhabitant.
 The psychology of the city dweller, therefore, exhibits what Simmel describes as adaptations and adjustments which ultimately reflect the structures of the metropolis.
 Simmel characterises rural life as a combination of meaningful relationships, established over time.
-These kinds of relationships can not be established in the metropolis for a number of reasons (e.g. anonymity, number of vendors etc.), and as a result, the city dweller can only establish a relationship with currency – money and exchange becomes the medium within which the city dweller invests their trust.
+These kinds of relationships cannot be established in the metropolis for a number of reasons (e.g. anonymity, number of vendors etc.), and as a result, the city dweller can only establish a relationship with currency – money and exchange becomes the medium within which the city dweller invests their trust.

 Simmel seeks to explain human nature and how it plays a part in society.